MeroVinggen/Godot-ProjectileOnCurve2DPlugin/README.md

 > This approach has been used in the demo where you can find code example of this concept

-In this approach the root node will move it self to the target and provide `launch` function to start the projectile motion.
-The appearance, collision etc. should be implemented by subnodes
+In this approach the "ProjectileOnCurve2D" will be used as root node in new projectile scene, it will move and rotate it self toward the target and provide `launch` function to setup and start the projectile motion.
+The appearance, collision etc. should be implemented by subnodes.

+If necessary - inherit the "ProjectileOnCurve2D" script for additional logic.

+> Note: the "ProjectileOnCurve2D" also changes its scale.y when target is from the right side.

 ### Using "ProjectileOnCurve2D" as subnode (not desirable)